eth-protocol-fellows/cohort-three/projects/project-template.md

 ## Motivation

-Intro to problematic, area of protocol your project is solving
+What problem is your project is solving?
+Why is it important and what area of the protocol will be affected?

 ## Project description

-Proposed solution, details on your project
+What is your proposed solution?

 ## Specification

-Implementation details and more technical information on the project
+How will you implement your solutions?
+Give details and more technical information on the project.

 ## Roadmap

-Estimated timeline, parts of the project and insight on how much time it will take to execute them
+What is your proposed timeline?
+Outline parts of the project and insight on how much time it will take to execute them.

 ## Possible challenges

-Limitations and issues to overcome
+What are the limitations and issues you may need to overcome?

 ## Goal of the project

 What does success look like?
-End goal of the project, scope, state and impact you would consider finished and successfull
+Describe the end goal of the project, scope, state and impact for the project to be considered finished and successful.

 ## Collaborators